Rebecca Allard offers reassurance as family doctor at Sidney Regional Medical Center

 Following her residency, Allard practiced in Saint Francis, Kansas for six years.
 However, she had friends in Denver, Colorado, and wanted to be closer to them.
 She grabbed a map, drawing a circle symbolizing a three-hour distance from Denver.
 Sidney happened to be in that circle.

-“We loved it immediately,” Allard said following their visit to Sidney.
+“We loved it immediately,” Allard said following the family's visit to Sidney.
 “It was definitely an amazing fit for us and our family.
 My two daughters now have the education I hoped they would get.”

 As a doctor at Sidney Regional Medical Center, Allard has served as a mentor for University of Nebraska Medical Center students, students studying to become personal assistants and summer interns working through their medical rotations.